 This study tracked neurotrophins, a family of proteins that induce the survival, development and function of neurons (nerve cells).
 The proteins tracked were NGF (nerve growth factor), BDNF (brain derived neurotrophic factor), NT-3 (neurotrophin-3) and NT-4 (neurotrophin-4).

-A group of 58 highly scrutinized, madly-in-love participants were the test subjects against two similar sized control groups.
-They had fallen in-love within 6 months of the first interview for this study.
+The test group had fallen in-love within 6 months of the first interview for this study.
 One control group was comprised of individuals with no romantic attachments (i.e. single).
 The second control group had been in a long term committed relationship lasting from roughly 2.5 – 5.5 years.
 Each group had a nearly equal number of men and women.
 The age of the test group was about 2 years younger on average than the two control groups.